DevExpress-Examples/out-of-maintenance-Add-a-custom-menu-to-export-the-MVCxPivotGrid-control/Readme.md

             ...
 ```

-<p>This example is built using MVCxPivotGrid control version 18.2.3 and MVC5 however, it is possible to use the same approach in the earlier control versions.</p>
+This example is built using MVCxPivotGrid control version 18.2.3 and MVC5 however, it is possible to use the same approach in the earlier control versions.